Bamboo charcoal: Uses

 In East Asia and Africa, many people use bamboo charcoal as a cooking fuel, producing less air pollution than other charcoal.
 Like all charcoal, bamboo charcoal purifies water by reducing organic impurities, odorants, and chlorine.

 Thomas Edison and his team developed a carbonized bamboo filament which would be used in the first commercially available light bulb.
 These typically lasted over 1200 hours before burning out.
 Later on, Tungsram would develop tungsten based filaments which burned brighter and lasted longer and would go on to replace bamboo charcoal as a material in light bulb filaments.

 Wood vinegar (called pyroligneous acid) is a byproduct of pyrolysis with applications in cosmetics, insecticides, deodorants, food processing, and agriculture.

 Preliminary research indicates a potential benefit to plant growth.

 Health hazards

 Occupational exposure to bamboo charcoal dust, like any charcoal dust, can result in irritation of the respiratory tract, leading to cough, increased production of phlegm, and shortness of breath.
+When burned, bamboo charcoal is known to release polycyclic aromatic hydrocarbons (PAH) which are known carcinogens.
+These may be inhaled when burned or consumed when used cooking methods such as grilling.

 Consumption of bamboo charcoal can cause adverse effects.
 Given its ability to absorb compounds, medications may be absorbed by bamboo charcoal if ingested.
-When burned, bamboo charcoal is known to release polycyclic aromatic hydrocarbons(PAH) which are known carcinogens.
-These may be inhaled when burned or consumed when used cooking methods such as grilling.